askeksa/Jingler/DESIGN.md

-# Design of Clinklang
+# Design of Jingler
-This document contains ideas about what the Clinklang synthesizer is going to be like.
+This document contains ideas about what the Jingler synthesizer is going to be like.

 1. [Overview](#overview)